Windows are an essential feature of a great home; they are critical to reducing heating and energy costs.

-The type of installation will affect the labor required for the installation and therefore affect the cost of the project.
+The type of installation will affect the labour required for the installation and, therefore, affect the project’s cost.

-On average, full-frame replacement usually costs 10-15% more than a retrofit installation, so take this into account before choosing the type of installation.
+On average, full-frame replacement usually costs 10-15% more than a retrofit installation, so consider this before choosing the type of installation.

 Window Replacement Location

-The location in which you are replacing the window plays an important part in the overall price of the installation.
+The location in which you are replacing the window plays an integral part in the overall price of the installation.

 For example, a basement window replacement will potentially require the ground surrounding the window to be dug out to fit the new window into place.

-If you already have an existing well around the basement window, it can provide easier access.
+It can provide easier access if you already have an existing well around the basement window.

 However, if you are looking to change the size of the basement window, it will require the removal of the existing well, the space being dug out, and a new well being made.

 These additional factors will increase the price of the window replacement project.

 Similarly, if the window replacement for a skylight window, the process can become more complicated since the windows are in an inaccessible location.